 The fair values of financial instruments traded in active markets are based on quoted market prices at the end of the reporting period.
 A market is regarded as active if quoted prices are readily and regularly available from an exchange, dealer, broker, industry group, pricing service, or regulatory agency, and those prices represent actual and regularly occurring market transactions on an arm's length basis.
 The quoted market price used for financial assets held by the Group is the current bid price.
 These instruments are included in level 1.
-None of the instruments is included in level 1 as at 30 September 2019 and 2018.
+None of the instruments is included in level 1 as at 30 September 2020 and 2019.

 The fair value of financial instruments that are not traded in an active market is determined by using valuation techniques.
 These valuation techniques maximise the use of observable market data where it is available and rely as little as possible on entity specific estimates.
 If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
-None of the instrument is included in level 2 as at 30 September 2019 and 2018.
+None of the instrument is included in level 2 as at 30 September 2020 and 2019.

 If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.
-The unobservable inputs were used to determine the fair value of financial asset at FVOCI/available-for-sale investment included in level 3.
+Unobservable inputs were used to determine the fair value of financial asset at FVOCI, which is included in level 3.

-For the year ended 30 September 2019, there were no transfer of financial assets of the Group between different levels of the fair value hierarchy.
+For the year ended 30 September 2020, there were no transfer of financial assets of the Group between different levels of the fair value hierarchy.

-The following table presents the Group's financial instruments that are measured at fair value at 30 September 2019 and 2018:
+The following table presents the Group's financial instruments that are measured at fair value at 30 September 2020 and 2019:

-2019 2018
+2020 2019

 Level 3 Level 3

 HK\$'000 HK\$'000

-Financial asset at fair value through other comprehensive income 109,081
+rehensive income 86,287 109,081

-Available-for-sale financial investment 49,763
+Financial asset at fair value through other comprehensive income

-Changes in financial assets at FVOCI in Level 3 financial instrument for the year ended 30 September 2019 and 2018 were set out in note 18.
+Changes in financial asset at FVOCI in level 3 financial instrument for the year ended 30 September 2020 and 2019 were set out in note 18 (iii).